Take a 1-min quiz to get a Weight Loss Plan! Male Female

 Serotonin is another hormone that can have a major impact on your energy levels.
 Known as the “happy hormone”, it helps regulate mood, sleep, and appetite.
 During your period, serotonin levels may decline due to changes in estrogen and progesterone.
 This can leave you feeling drained and low on energy (5).

-3. Anemia Could Be a Factor
+3. Iron Deficiency Could Be a Factor

 • Bleeding for more than a week